ropensci/roweb3/content/blog/2025-09-29-news-september-2025/index.md

 ### Request for feedback

-We recently published a [blog post](/blog/2025-09-11-repometrics) requesting feedback for a prototype of an [organization-level dashboard](https://ropensci-review-tools.github.io/repometrics-demo/).
+We recently published a [blog post](/blog/2025/09/11/repometrics-call-help) requesting feedback for a prototype of an [organization-level dashboard](https://ropensci-review-tools.github.io/repometrics-demo/) for tracking the health and maintenance of an organization's R packages.
 We're still looking for feedback and suggestions, so please read the blog post if you haven't already, and help us with your ideas.

 ### rOpenSci featured on the Science Ouverte blog of Institut Pasteur

-In her latest contribution to the Science Ouverte blog, [María Gutiérrez Sánchez](https://www.linkedin.com/in/maría-gutiérrez-sánchez-32a44b157) explores how the rOpenSci Champions initiative is helping to foster more open, inclusive, and multilingual science:
+In her latest contribution to the Science Ouverte blog, [María Gutiérrez Sánchez](https://www.linkedin.com/in/maría-gutiérrez-sánchez-32a44b157) explores how the rOpenSci Champions Program is helping to foster more open, inclusive, and multilingual science:

 > The program strengthens scientific communities in Latin America through training, mentorship, and networking around open-source software development.
 More than just broadening diversity in the R community, the initiative aims to redistribute power in the global open science ecosystem, recognizing that sustainable solutions must emerge from within the communities themselves.